 Easy and Fun to Make

 You can cover these chocolate covered bananas in just about anything you like.
 My favorites are coconut, mini chocolate chips and Heath Bits O’ Brickle Toffee Bits, yum!
 For this recipe I used ” plastic sticks” from a bouquet my daughter received from “Edible Arrangements.
-I don’t recommend using the plastic sticks due to the fact they were much to flimsy and the bananas became “top heavy” stick with wooden popsicle sticks for this recipe.
+I don’t recommend using the plastic sticks due to the fact they were much to flimsy and the bananas became “top heavy.”
+Stick (pun intended) with wooden Popsicle sticks for this recipe.

-You can buy popsicle sticks at any hobby or craft stores.
-Otherwise you can do what I do, buy a couple boxes of popsicles, invite your grandkids over for the day, let them eat some Popsicle.
+You can buy Popsicle sticks at any hobby or craft stores.
+Otherwise you can do what I did, buy a couple boxes of Popsicle, invite your grand kids over for the day or night and let them eat some Popsicle.
 Wash the sticks, throw them in your silverware drawer and when you’re ready, proceed with the recipe!
 Even better yet, have your grand kids help you make and eat these yummy chocolate covered bananas.

-- Insert a popsicle or wooden stick into each banana half.
+Insert a Popsicle or wooden stick into each banana.